ghostkcleung/tft_framework/md/LineUsage.md

 # Line

+“Line” is composed of a series of points connected together.
 When we set the start point and the end point, we can draw a line.

 ## Methods
 There are methods other than basic Point and Color